AcklenAvenue/competencies/dev/frontend/level1.md

 - Git repository
 - Deployment scripts/instructions in code (or evidence of auto-deploy)
 - Front-end code including application and authentication (can use 3rd party auth service like Auto0 if you'd like)
+- Use of a community-supported css framework like Bootstrap or Foundation.
 - Instructions for building and serving front-end

 2. Create a walkthrough screencast where you describe your front-end's features and the reasons for the decisions you made.